Ahmad-AbdElrahman/Blog_Project/README.md

 The `API.yaml` file in this repository contains the complete documentation for the backend.

-For a rendered version of the Swagger documentation, visit:
+For a rendered version of the documentation, visit:

 `http://<server-url>/docs`